fpessolano/a_tetris/README.md

 Author:     F. Pessolano
 Version:    n/a

-NOTE:       in progress, bit functional
+NOTE:       in progress, not functional, see https://replit.com/@whileTRUEpass/atetris for the latest code

 **Description**